Neutral / cushion / high arch

 It’s the type of shoe that you will keep you on the move during your training and that you won’t even want to take off at afterwards.

 As much as it gives a comfortable feel, it plays a more important role in keeping my feet running strong.

 - The Puma Ignite Dual comes with an articulated Chevron grooves that is designed for flexibility and high energy return.
 This will help runners experience a more powerful toe-off.

 - The shoe also features the Ignite foam in the forefoot and heel area.
 The full-length foam is strategically placed to deliver a high-energy cushioning and comfortable underfoot protection.

 - The carbon rubber material in its outsole is designed to deliver reliable traction while running on the road.
 Together with the traction is the durability against the damaging elements of the road.

 Puma Ignite Dual size and fit

 The outsole unit uses the carbon rubber that delivers the right amount of traction needed for road running.
 It also gives durability to the shoe’s high wear areas.
-The deep grooves in the forefoot area gives added flexibility and allows the foot to move freely where it wants to.
+The deep grooves in the forefoot area give added flexibility and allow the foot to move freely where it wants to.